longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of talks which I have given in seminars, workshops and conferences.

+- 03.08.2023.
+MIST 2023 Workshop on Geometry, The Chinese University of Hong Kong.

 - 16.05.2023.
 Online Geometry and Physics Seminar, IASM Zhejiang University.

 - 08.05.2023.
 GADEPs focused conference II, BIMSA.